Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2021/Whitehacks 2021/README.md

 In the competition I basically only did Pwn.
 The Pwn challenges were quite fun. `Piggy Bank` and `Piggy_Bank_Revenge` were basic. `Puddi Puddi` was a good challenge to get people interested in binary exploitation and buffer overflows.
 I almost solved Hopscotch (Overcome the Bad Canary and put shellcode on the stack but just could not run it for some reason and spent 2.5h).
 For some reason though I ended up learning to use Cutter (The reverse engineering program) to modify the binaries, which was fun but totally useless

-In the end our result felt shit though, being at 33rd place. ~~Is this what NS does to your brain?~~
+In the end our result felt shit though, being at 33rd place. ~~Is this what NS does to your brain?~~ I also totally didn't read the CSIT Challenges, which were about Android Apps (Fun) and seemed doable.
+I guess you should read all the challenges instead of focusing on only one topic.

 ![Scoreboard](Scoreboard/main.png)